 In fact, as we see, the operation depends on the digits of the second factor.

-Additionally, we can use that multiplication is commutative to put “as the second operator” the one with more 0s.
-This way, we will have fewer sums to perform.
+Furthermore, we can use the fact that multiplication is commutative to put the factor with more 0s “as the second operator”.
+This way we’ll have fewer sums to do.

 Basically, there isn’t much difficulty.
-The only issue is that if the numbers are long, you will have to do many sums.
-For a computer, this is not a problem, but by hand… well, I won’t deny that it’s a bit of a hassle (tell your teacher not to overdo it, that’s what calculators are for).
+The only thing is that if the numbers are long, you’ll have to do a lot of sums.
+Which is not a problem for a computer, but by hand… well, I won’t deny it’s a bit of a pain (tell your teacher not to overdo it, that’s what calculators are for).

 Binary Integer Division

-Binary integer division is an operation that calculates the quotient of integer division between two binary numbers (just like in decimal division).
+Binary integer division is an operation that calculates the integer quotient of the division between two binary numbers (just like in decimal division)

-• You start by dividing the most significant bit of the numerator by the divisor’s bit and write the result below the numerator.
+- Start by dividing the most significant bit of the numerator by that of the divisor and write the result below the numerator.

-• You multiply the divisor by the result and subtract it from the numerator.
+- Multiply the divisor by the result and subtract it from the numerator

 1101 (dividend) / 101 (divisor)